 Tier 3 booster boxes are nice for the price.
 They come with 20 of the 5-yuan packs and good chances at hits.
 Each pack comes with a see-through TR or TGR card with chibi artwork, two Rs, one SR, and an SSR or better.

 The rainbow NR cards can only be pulled from tier 3 starting at wave 2.
 I’ve personally pulled SP and MR rarities from tier 3, so I think they’re pretty good.

-The second printing of tier 4 wave 4 is also the only way to pull the special 20th anniversary promo card featuring the 7th Hokage Naruto and childhood Naruto.
+The second printing of T4W4 is also the only way to pull the special 20th anniversary promo card featuring the 7th Hokage Naruto and childhood Naruto.